-For the tourist, this means that a visit to Northern Ireland poses no special threat.
-Or at least not more of a threat than you would face at home, including the dangers of terrorism.
+For the tourist, this means that a visit to Northern Ireland poses no special threat, or at least not any more of a general threat than you would face at home, including the dangers of terrorism.

 Crossing the Border

 Signs of Troubled Times

 Police stations are still largely on a tight security regime with barricades, fences, and windowless walls.
 Not surprisingly the same holds true for any military installations.
 These days it will, however, be extremely rare to see daytime patrols by the British Army.
-If you see them, something might be afoot, or an active incident might be occurring nearby.
+If you see them, there might be an active incident occurring nearby and it is best to continue on your way.

 The Sectarian Divide

-On the civilian side of life normality sometimes means segregation, especially in urban areas - staunchly republican and fiercely loyalist quarters can exist side by side and may be divided by so-called "Peace Lines."
-A euphemistic term for high walls topped with barbed wire dividing the fractions.
+On the civilian side of life normality sometimes means segregation, especially in urban areas.
+There are still very much two sides concerning Northern Ireland's relationship to the Republic of Ireland.
+Staunchly republican and fiercely loyalist residential areas can exist side by side and may be divided by so-called "Peace Lines."
+In reality, these can be high walls topped with barbed wire dividing the fractions.

-While large areas of Northern Ireland seem normal enough, the visitor will inevitably see the territorial marks left by the more enthusiastic parts of the respective communities.
-These range from flags to murals, even extending down to humble curbstones - painted blue-white-red in loyalist areas, green-white-orange by their Republican neighbors.
+While large areas of Northern Ireland seem normal enough, the visitor will inevitably see the territorial marks left by the most vocal actors in the communities.
+These range from flags to murals, even extending down to humble curbs, which can be painted blue-white-red in loyalist areas, green-white-orange by their Republican neighbors.

 While driving or even walking through these areas should not be regarded as dangerous, strangers might attract some sort of attention.
 As a tourist, you would be regarded to exist outside the sectarian world-view.
-It would, however, be inadvisable to openly display symbols of the opposition in any area.
-Dress for a neutral effect and avoid both the Irish Tricolour and the Union Jack as a lapel pin.
+It would, however, be inadvisable to openly display symbols that are aligned with a particular political side.
+Dress for a neutral effect and avoid both the Irish Tricolor and the Union Jack as a lapel pin.

 And the most important advice of all: Should you sense tension or notice suspicious gatherings of mainly young(ish) working-class men, simply walk away in a calm manner.